TL;DR

 AI-Assisted Playwright Development

-AI tools integrate well with Playwright’s readable API.
+AI tools integrate naturally with Playwright’s readable, accessibility-based API.

 What AI does well:

-• Writing Page Object classes from HTML structure
+- Writing Page Object classes from a URL or HTML structure

 What still needs humans: